fintechsandbox/project-sandcastle/thomson_reuters/README.md

 ## TRKD_API_Developer_Guide.pdf
 Official api documentation.

+## TRQA_DataSources042014.pdf
+High level document of QA sources and corresponding licenses.
+Super helpful for quick checks into TR holdings.
+Note this is only for the QA product line.

 # Kyper Data's Experience
 Thomson Reuters offers a historical market data service called Thomson Reuters Tick History (TRTH).
 The data can be requested via a SOAP API or a web-based GUI.
 Files are delivered via FTP.